Delivered by Maria Cassidy – Parental Engagement Lead, Sarah Brown – NWG Trainer

 - Recognise how families are essential in the process of gathering evidence and intelligence.

-- Recognise how Child Sexual Exploitation (CSE) and trauma can impact on families.
+- Recognise how exploitation and trauma can impact on families.

 - Reflect on differing models of practice and how they may influence our approach to working alongside families.